 This break is important to keep in mind because there will be crowds in holiday destinations in Italy (ski resorts, big cities) during this time.

-Public transportation will also be more crowded and you’ll find heavier traffic on the roads after the Ephiphany.
+Public transportation will also be more crowded and you’ll find heavier traffic on the roads on the day or two after the Ephiphany.

 Family hotels and activities will be in high demand, so if you do want (or need) to travel during this time, book well in advance!